supermarsx/patcherjs/readme.md

 ## On .patch files
 ### .patch file format

-A .patch file should follow the following format:
+A .patch file should follow the following format.
-(uses 32 bit offsets)
+Offsets may exceed 32-bits and are parsed as BigInt:
 ```
 0002EB40: 03 00
 0006AA00: 04 10